Pakistani children rescued from a broken cable car say they repeatedly feared they would die

-PESHAWAR, Pakistan — (AP) — Schoolchildren who were rescued from a broken cable car dangling high above a valley in Pakistan said Wednesday that they repeatedly feared death was imminent during the 16-hour ordeal even as their parents tried to console them over the phone.
+PESHAWAR, Pakistan — (AP) — Schoolchildren who were rescued from a broken cable car dangling high above a valley in Pakistan said Wednesday they repeatedly feared they were about to die during the 16-hour ordeal despite attempts by their parents to reassure them over cellphones.

+They also appealed for a school and bridge be built in their village so they wouldn't have to ride the cable car in the future.

 Six children and two adults were pulled from the cable car in a daring rescue Tuesday.
 One of the youngest was grabbed by a commando attached to a helicopter by rope, while others were lowered to the ground in a makeshift chairlift constructed from a wooden bed frame and ropes.